rali-udem/jsRealB/IDE/README.md

         { ending: '',
           declension: [ { val: '', n: 's' }, { val: 's', n: 'p' } ] }

-* `.lx` *lemma* : dictionary information for lemma in a format that can be used as input for `addToLexicon()`; this is useful for adding a new lemma that is conjugated or declensed similarly to a word already in the lexicon.
+* `.lx` *lemma* : dictionary information for lemma in a format that can be used as input for `addToLexicon()`; this is useful for adding a new lemma that is conjugated or declined similarly to a word already in the lexicon.
     For example, to show the lexicon information for the word `love`

         jsRealB > .lx love